pixelsdb/pixels-sink/README.md

 It was previously named `pixels-load` as its earliest functionality was to load data for the evaluations.
 Streaming and real-time loading will be supported in the future.

+[TPC-H Evaluation](https://github.com/pixelsdb/pixels#tpc-h-evaluation) provides an example of using the command-line tool in `pixels-sink`.